hamzaalumich/DSB-SC-SIGNAL-RECOVERY-MATLAB/README.md

 ### Baseband Message

-The input message is represented by:
+The baseband message is represented by:

 $$
 m(t)
 $$

-The audio is converted to mono, limited to a short processing interval, centered by removing its DC component, and normalized before modulation.
+The input audio is converted to mono, limited to a short processing interval, centered by removing its DC component, and normalized before modulation.

 ### DSB-SC Modulation

-The transmitted DSB-SC signal is:
+The transmitted signal is defined as:

 $$
 s(t)=m(t)\cos(2\pi f_c t)